 Emperor Penguin – Soak up the Gravy

 Last year, Emperor Penguin gave us one of 2019’s best power pop albums.
-Thank to EP, we’re starting the year off right with another winner.
+Thanks to these prolific popsters, we’re starting the year off right with another winner.
 Soak up the Gravy is a sonic stew, a recipe consisting of all the finest bands of yesteryear mixed together with more than a dash of the band’s original, secret sauce.

 When I say the finest bands, I mean exactly that.
 One listen and you’ll hear not only elements of The Beatles but the energy and brilliant harmonies of The Buzzcocks and XTC.
 And that’s just for starters.